marcusm117/marcusm117/README.md

 ## Hello 👋

-I'm Marcus, a junior at Columbia University.

-I'm interested in Logic, Systems Design, and Neural Computation.
+I'm Marcus, a junior at Columbia University interested in Logic, Systems Design, and Neural Computation.

 ### My GitHub at a Glance